S3RG101/invaders/README.md

 # Space Invaders
 ![Screenshot](img_demo.png) <br />
-An adaptation of the Space Invaders arcade game made with python library Kivy.
+An adaptation of the Space Invaders arcade game made in the python library Kivy.

 ## Setup
 Open terminal and move to the location where the folder will be installed.
 Run the following command: